Rose Revolution: Economic factors

-The susceptibility of Shevardnadze's government and his plummeting popularity between 2000-2003 can partially be traced to economic problems and mismanagement.
+The susceptibility of Shevardnadze's government and his plummeting popularity between 2000 and 2003 can partially be traced to economic problems and mismanagement.
 Beginning in 1998, actual national budget revenues began to fall far short of projections.
 In 1999, the Georgian state collected only 70% of its projected revenue, a state of affairs that would continue through 2003.
 To address this problem, the government began to use deceptive accounting techniques to mask budget deficiencies.
 Shevardnadze's government found itself both starved of funds and unable to meet IMF standards for international loans.
 The IMF finally suspended its own funding for Georgia in 2002.
 Without access to international loans, Georgia would not be able to restructure or repay its significant debts.

 In the period before 2003, the growth rate of the Georgian economy fell.
 The 1998 economic crisis in Russia, Georgia's main energy provider and trade partner, put an end to Georgia's modest recovery.
 While there was some economic growth in 2003, a budgetary crisis weakened the state.
 The Georgian government's meager program of public goods and basic services had been chronically underfunded for years.
 By the end of 2003, debt in the form of unpaid salaries and pensions reached $120 million.
 Deterioration of public infrastructure was also poorly addressed by Shevardnadze's government.
 Georgian businesses lost an average of 110 business days per year because of failures in infrastructure (usually in the energy sector).
 The state was unable to repair the crumbling infrastructure or consistently enforce the law.
 Social conditions also further deteriorated, with over half of the population finding itself under the poverty line, creating even greater dissatisfaction with the Shevardnadze administration.

 Corruption among state officials and police, while not new, was certainly exacerbated by Georgia's lack of budget revenue.
 The official salary of a Georgian state minister was around 150 Lari in 1998 (approximately US$75).
 Low pay forced many state employees to turn to alternative sources of income, often involving corrupt activities.
 President Shevardnadze came to be seen as a man who was unwilling to break the Soviet patterns of personal power, political corruption, and authoritarian rule embedded in traditional Soviet cadre politics.
 Corruption had become so rampant, that off-the-record deals may have accounted for 60-70% of Georgia's total economic activity.
 The Shevardnadze regime was not seen as being capable of addressing corruption.
 Opposition candidates, such as Saakashvili, could successfully gain much support with an anti-corruption political platform.